Jellyfiish/recipely/README.md

  1. Replace the `DATABASE_URL` variable with the path to your local Postgres server (e.g. `postgres://user:password@localhost:5432/mydatabasefile`).

  1. Replace the `TOKEN_SECRET` variable with your own secret phrase.
 This will be used to encode JSON web tokens.

+ 1. Replace the `CLIENT_ID` and `CLIENT_SECRET` variables with the id and secret associated with your own Clarifai account.

 ### Tests